pcrumley/tristanAutomater/automater.md

   z: [] # must be a list
   units: 'omega_pe' # you can use 'omega_pe', 'omega_pi', or 'cells'
 ```
-Note, if you're developing tristan and you want to try different executables, you can change the yaml file to have `exec: ['path/2/tristan1', 'path/to/tristan2']` or you can also change the box to have multiple sizes e.g. `x: [50, 100]`.
+Note, if you're developing tristan and you want to try different executables,
+you can change the yaml file to have `exec: ['path/2/tristan1', 'path/to/tristan2']`
+or you can also change the box to have multiple sizes e.g. `x: [50, 100]`.

-Once you are happy with your config file, login to perseus, `module load anaconda3` and `python automater.py`.
+Once you are happy with your config file, login to
+perseus, `module load anaconda3` and `python automater.py`.
 Check the `ROOT_DIRECTORY` for your runs.

-## Visualization

-I added some routines and an api that may help you get started with analyzing all these runs with python.
-See visualizer.py.

 ## Known issues
 Will not work for 3D runs (will work for 2D runs, 1D runs not tested but should work.)